Kendrick Bourne Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- Bourne had 35 receiving yards per game in one career matchup against the Bills, 1.5 more than his receiving yards prop bet over/under for Monday's game (33.5).
+- Against the Bills, Bourne collected 35 receiving yards in his only career matchup, 0.5 more than his over/under for Monday's game.

 - Bourne did not have a touchdown catch in that outing against the Bills.

-- The Bills have the NFL's best pass defense this season, yielding 189.1 yards per game through the air.
+- The 189.1 passing yards the Bills give up per game makes them the NFL's best pass defense this season.

+- The Bills have given up eight touchdowns through the air (0.7 per game).
+They are first in the NFL in that category.

 Recent Performances

-- Against the Titans last week, Bourne was targeted six times and picked up 61 yards on five receptions while scoring two touchdowns.
+- In last week's game against the Titans, Bourne was targeted six times and racked up five catches for 61 yards and scored two touchdowns.

-- Bourne's 13 receptions over his last three outings have yielded 201 yards (67.0 ypg) and three touchdowns.
-He's been targeted 14 times.
+- Bourne has 201 receiving yards on 13 catches (14 targets) with three touchdowns during his last three games, averaging 67.0 yards per game.

 Bourne's New England Teammates